worldcoin/orb-hardware/README.md

 * Enable detection of internal attacks (physical manipulation of the device) and external fraud attempts (presentation attacks) by using additional sensors that are not needed for the calculation of the unique code
 * Unique visual appearance

-## Product Line
+## Hardware Products

-Our initial product line release consists of:
+Our initial hardware product release consists of:

 * The Orb: our core imaging device
 * A custom exchangeable battery for the Orb